NaniDAO/NaniDAO/charter.md

 (q) “**Token**” means a digital unit recognized by the Designated Client on the Designated Blockchain Network as capable of being uniquely associated with or “owned” by a particular public-key address on the Designated Blockchain Network at each particular block height.

-(r) “**Voting Application**” means the DAO’s voting application accessible at *nani.ooo* and any relevant subdomains, which is intended to be usable only by DAO Members as evidenced by an externally owned account address with a positive nonzero balance of DAO Membership Token’s.
+(r) “**Voting Application**” means the DAO’s voting application accessible at *nani.ooo* and any relevant subdomains, which is intended to be usable only by DAO Members as evidenced by an externally owned account address with a positive nonzero balance of DAO Membership Tokens.

-### VI.
+### VII.
 Indemnification and other Fiscal Matters

 (a) *Indemnification.* The DAO shall indemnify its directors, officers, DAO Members, contractors, contributors, advisors or agents or other persons acting in accordance with the governance processes of the DAO, as required under Wyoming law, and may indemnify such persons as permitted under Wyoming law.
 Indemnification payments shall be made on a priority basis.